 Not many people know about Valday bells.
 Their history starts from veches — public assemblies in Novgorod and other Slavic countries and to call the audience to visit the veche, they used a big bell located in Kremlin.
 Small bells, sold as souvenirs are crafted in Valday, a town in the Novgorod region, and are believed to have a very melodic and clear sound.
 They symbolize the Russian orthodox church and remind of veche traditions at the same time.

 If you want to buy a gift for children, tin whistles are the right choice.
 They are sold literally everywhere in Velikiy Novgorod and are made in different shapes to resemble birds or animals.
 This is not a simple whistle, but an ancient musical instrument with a high-pitched sound.

 Where to eat

-Velikiy Novgorod is not famous for any luxury restaurants, but still offer a wide range of decent places with Russian and European cuisine.
-In the very heart of the city, near the Kremlin, here is a very cozy café called Telegraph; locals and guests love it for its delicious meals and great view right on the main sight of the city.
+Velikiy Novgorod is not famous for any luxury restaurants, but still offers a wide range of decent places with Russian and European cuisine.
+In the very heart of the city, near the Kremlin, there is a very cozy café called Telegraph; locals and guests love it for its delicious meals and great view right on the main sight of the city.

 While walking around the city, you will always find some small coffee shop chains where you have a snack and tea or coffee; for those, who have time restrictions, there are popular fast-food chains like McDonald’s’ and KFC.Book a tour: Day Tour of Velikiy Novgorod from Saint Petersburg